 - go back to 2.

 - Mate the connectors.

-There are a number of detail variations within this loop.
+There are several detail variations within this loop.
 Usually, dry cleaning is the default method, with use of a wet (damp, not soaking) solvent cleaner if the dirt proves stubborn, followed by a dry clean to remove residues.
-A few attempts is quite normal.
+A few attempts are quite normal.

 All staff who use fiber connectors need time, training & access to proper cleaning and inspection equipment.
-Inadequate cleaning and inspection is a major cause of easily avoidable problems.
+Inadequate cleaning and inspection are a major cause of easily avoidable problems.

 Why clean & inspect so often?

 - Transmission performance is affected by extremely small dirt particles or contamination.

 - Wear particles can appear every time a mated connector is separated.